jackass-theology/jackasstheology/wp-content/plugins/official-facebook-pixel/readme.txt

 This plugin will install a Facebook Pixel for your page.
 There is also built in support for other WordPress plugins.
 The Official Facebook Pixel allows you to fire lower funnel events: Lead, ViewContent, AddToCart, InitiateCheckout and Purchase.
 Tracking lower funnel events can help you understand the actions people are taking on your website.
 You can then use this information to make adjustments accordingly in your advertising campaigns.

-Current plugins that we supports:
+Current plugins that we support:
+* Caldera Forms
 * Contact Form 7
 * Easy Digital Downloads
+* Formidable Forms
+* Gravity Forms
+* MailChimp for WordPress
 * Ninja Forms
+* WP eCommerce
 * WPForms
-* MailChimp for WordPress
-* WP eCommerce

 == Installation ==
 __To install from your WordPress site__ <br />